SCCapstone/Mesosphere/Readme.md

 ## Running

-To run the project, run `react-native run android` in the terminal.
+To run the project, run `react-native run-android` in the terminal.
 This will build and launch the app on an _already running_ emulated machine.

 # Deployment (Outdated)